Cynixia/The-Black-Book/Minterms and Maxterms.md

 # Minterms and Maxterms
-**A minterm is a product term in which each variable appears once (in complemented or uncomplemented form).**
+**A minterm is a product term with a value of 1 in which each variable appears once (in complemented or uncomplemented form).**
 A sum of minterms:
 $$\sum{m}=XY+\bar{X}Y$$ ^dd3c36

-**A maxterm is a sum term in which each variable appears once (in complemented or uncomplemented form).**
+**A maxterm is a sum term with a value of 0 in which each variable appears once (in complemented or uncomplemented form).**
 A product of maxterms:
 $$\prod{M}=(\bar{X}+Y)(X+Y)$$ ^01522f